top of page

 Why….

-Getting feedback on your writing is invaluable for helping you identify areas where you can improve.
+Getting feedback on your writing is invaluable for identifying areas for improvement.
 You will also learn how to self-edit and polish up your writing skills for the future.

 4. How much will it cost you?